Sam31551/UnderGrad_Applied_Predictive_Analytics/README.md

 ## Basic Overview

-This analysis considers player data from the computer game FIFA 22, to build, optimize and test a predictive model to identify the key features in a player's financial transfer/market value.
-This analysis will be useful to clubs trying to buy and sell players at suitable market values.
+Objective: This analysis considers player data from the computer game FIFA 22, to build, optimize and test a predictive model to identify the key features in a player's financial transfer/market value.
+Audience: This analysis will be useful to clubs trying to buy and sell players at suitable market values.

 ## Table of Contents